isaac-adebayo/github-actions/README.md

    - Created this [repository](https://github.com/isaac-adebayo/github-actions) on Github

-   - Created a project directory in the development environment and initialized git in the directory
+   - Created a project directory in the development environment and initialized git in the repository
       ```
       mkdir github-action && cd github-action
       git init -b main